This article was reprinted in the online magazine of the Institute for Ethics & Emerging Technologies, April 25, 2015.)

 Same Brain Theory – x is the same person as y because they have the same brain.

-Problems – One problem with this theory is one can be dead and have an intact brain.
-This suggests that the brain is not the locale of personal identity.
+Problems – One problem with this theory is one have a malfunctioning or electrically dead brain and still have an intact brain.
 Moreover, the brain’s physical structure changes over time even if the neurons are relatively stable.
+All of this suggests that the brain is not the locale of personal identity.

 Memory Theory– x is the same as y because they possess the same memories.
 (This explains the prince and cobbler, the prince is still the prince even in the cobbler’s body, and it appears to make post-mortem existence possible.)